Juanvvc/cybersec/slides/01-Careers.md

 > For this presentation, check only: 0:12, 0:35, 0:50, 1:08

 <!--
-On August 2021, apparently hacked videos of surveillance cameras in Iran’s Evin prison, in the capital Tehran, have confirmed many of the patterns of abusive treatment and violations of due process human rights groups have documented for decades.
-We are only interested in the events shown by the camera in the security office, minutes 0:00 to 1:30 in the linked video.
+On August 2021, some surveillance cameras in Iran’s Evin prison, in the capital Tehran, have apparently being hacked by a cyberactivist group.

+The videos show something very similar to an incident response event like the ones you are going to face in the near future.
+For this presentation, we are only interested in the events shown by the camera in the security office, minutes 0:00 to 1:30 in the linked video.
+Warning: there are disturbing images of violence after 1:30.

 - 0:12: This is a normal day in a security office center.
 Probably, this is going to be the entry job for many of you: monitoring ("SOC analysts level 1" is the technical term https://www.cybersecurity-professionals.com/jobs-1/SOC-Analyst-Tier-1 ).
 This is a surveillance room, but a cybsersecurity office is quite similar to this one: lots of screens showing details about your network and the actions that are happening in this moment.
 Notice:
     - For this to work, someone has already put in place the systems: firewalls, authentication, permissions...
 This is the security architect.